 Students will develop, in consultation with their committee, a reading list in a specialized area.
 This list should consist of approximately six to eight primary and secondary works, excluding material that students have already studied in their classes.
+Students will then take a two-hour written examination over this reading list and a follow-

 Students will then take a two-hour written examination over this reading list and a follow-up oral examination over that written test and their coursework.
 These examinations should be taken before or immediately after the final semester.
 Students following this option must complete 36 hours of coursework.